MonicaSteffi/OMM12/README.md

 dbCAN2 is a database of Carbohydrate-Active Enzymes (CAZymes) that provides a comprehensive set of tools for automated CAZyme annotation in genomic and metagenomic datasets.

-Uploaded the genomes to the dbCAN2 web page (https://bcb.unl.edu/dbCAN2/blast.php).
+Upload the genomes to the dbCAN2 web page (https://bcb.unl.edu/dbCAN2/blast.php).
 Chose the options ‘Nucleotide sequence’ for ‘Choose sequence type’ and selected all tools to run (dbCAN (E-Value < 1e-15, coverage > 0.35)  DIAMOND: CAZy (E-Value < 1e-102)  HMMER: dbCAN-sub (E-Value < 1e-15, coverage > 0.35)  CGCFinder (Distance <= 2, signature genes = CAZyme+TC))

 CGC finder tool predicts CAZyme gene clusters.
 The gene clusters can be combination of CAZyme + Transcription Factors (type-i), CAZyme + Transporter Classification (type-II), CAZyme + Transporter Classification + Transcription Factors (type-iii).